 - Add half the vegetables to the skillet and cook for 6 minutes or until the vegetables are tender, stirring occasoinally.
 Repeat with the other half of the vegetables.
 (Be sure to pull the vegetables out of the marinade, do not dump into the frying pan.)

-- Slice the skirt steak very thin.
+- Slice the steak very thin and against the grain.
 Combine pieces of steak and slices of cooked vegtables in tortilla shells and enjoy!